sruthi164/sruthi/README.md

 This is GIT repository test project

-This is my second commit
+This is my second commit changed